6 October 3rd, 1946

 That’s how I passed the time, and I picked up a lot of English in the street, and I even was able to argue even with a policeman.
 And then a Galician Jew suggested to me that I join him in nearby villages and we could earn a bit of money there.
 He was a peddler, the Galician Jew, who made the proposal to me; He sold towels and tablecloths and laundry and handkerchiefs and other such things, which he kept in a heavy suitcase.
 With this suitcase he schlepped around the nearby villages around Philadelphia, and there he already had customers everywhere, even regular customers who bought from him on loan.
 He toiled hard and saved as much as he could, because he wanted to bring his wife and children to America as soon as possible.

-Every time he came into our house, he talked about it and complained that he was just a wandering foreigner without a home; He really wanted to have a home and moreover, he really missed his wife and children whom he left behind in a some shtetl in Galicia; He also complained that he had trouble schlepping the heavy suitcase around the surrounding villages, because he was afraid of dogs…
+Every time he came into our house, he talked about it and complained that he was just a wandering foreigner without a home; He really wanted to have a home and moreover, he really missed his wife and children whom he left behind in a some shtetl in Galicia; He also complained that he had trouble schlepping the heavy suitcase around the surrounding villages, because there was a dog he was afraid of…

 I would sing out the songs I knew - in Yiddish, Ukrainian, and also English - along my way to the nearby villages, and anyone who could spare a shilling would buy matches from me.